petarGitNik/sys-admin-docs/docs/index.md

 # Home

 This documentation is compilation of various tutorials, tips, and tricks that I gathered over time working as a system administrator.
+At this moment I mainly use Ubuntu 16.04 LTS operating system, so this manual will be oriented around it (and probably subsequent versions of Ubuntu).

 ## About resource redundancy